Jalapeño Cheddar Focaccia

 Step 5

 Add dough to pan.
-Prepare a 9×13 inch pan (or use a baking sheet and shape it as you desire) with two tablespoons of olive oil.
-Then use your hands to stretch it out over the pan.
+Prepare a 9×13 inch pan with two tablespoons of olive oil.
+Transfer dough to the prepared pan and then use your hands to stretch it out over the pan.
 Don’t overwork it.

 Step 6